will-loves-coding82/cpp-cnn/README.md

  - `loss`: Contains the cross entropy code to evaluate the loss during training
  - `mnist`: Helper class from a 3rd party github repository that can load MNIST data
  - `opt`: Contains the code for the Stochastic Gradient Descent, responsible for updating the networks weights at a specific layer.
- - `main.cpp`: Builds the CNN using 2
+ - `main.cpp`: Builds the CNN and scaffolds the training / test processes
  - `network.cpp`: Defines the class implementation to manage the neural network's layers.

 <hr/>